 The Nominating and Corporate Governance Committee is responsible for (i) identifying, screening and reviewing individuals qualified to serve as directors and recommending to the Board candidates for nomination for election at our Annual Meeting of Stockholders or to fill Board vacancies; (ii) overseeing our policies and procedures for the receipt of stockholder suggestions regarding Board composition and recommendations of candidates for nomination by the Board; (iii) developing, recommending to the Board and overseeing implementation of our Corporate Governance Guidelines and our Code of Business Conduct and Ethics; and (iv) reviewing on a regular basis our overall corporate governance and recommending improvements when necessary.
-The Nominating and Corporate Governance Committee Charter is available on our website at www.LTCreit.com.
-The Nominating and Corporate Governance Committee met three times in 2016.
+The Nominating and Corporate Governance Committee two times in 2017.

 The Board has determined that each member of the Nominating and Corporate Governance Committee is independent within the meaning of NYSE listing standards.
-Mr. Pieczynski serves as Chairman of the Nominating and Corporate Governance Committee and served in that role throughout 2016.
+Mr. Pieczynski serves as Chairman of the Nominating and Corporate Governance Committee and served in that role throughout 2017.